 Christina Crozier is regularly chosen to serve as appellate counsel on trial teams due to her collaborative nature and deep understanding of how decisions made at the trial level can affect a future appeal.
 At every stage of litigation, Christina strives to win cases on legal grounds.

 Before trial, Christina authors motions for summary judgment and other legal briefing.
 During trial, Christina handles the jury charge and ensures that error is preserved.
 And after trial, Christina drafts briefs and presents oral arguments in the court of appeals.
 Christina has practiced in the Texas intermediate courts of appeals, the Texas Supreme Court, the Fifth Circuit, and the Eleventh Circuit.
 She also has experience seeking and resisting certiorari in the United States Supreme Court.
 Her cases cover a wide range of areas, from oil and gas, to personal injury, to general business disputes.

-Christina’s work has earned her recognition as a Rising Star in appellate law by Texas Monthly for the past five years.
+Christina’s work has earned her recognition as a Rising Star in appellate law by Texas Monthly for the past six years.
 She is a regular writer and speaker on a variety of topics, including arbitration-related litigation and error preservation.

 When she is not working, Christina devotes time to her community.
 A native Houstonian, Christina is on the board of the Women’s Fund for Health Education and Research, an organization dedicated to teaching local women and girls about health and resilience.